ravinitheshreddy/IMAJ-childrens-drawings/README.md

 - `web_annotations/`: Contains the Html, CSS and JavaScript files used to visualise the artworks similar to drawings.
   - `server.py`: Contains the main script to launch the web server.
 See Readme in the folder on how to use.
 - `data/`: Contains the (some) data required to execute the scripts and notebooks.
 Large files and folders are stored separately.
   - `embeddings/`: Contains the pre-computed embeddings on the artworks and drawings using pre-trained weights, fine-tuned weights and weights of the network trained to identify patterns in artworks.
-They are stored in a npy file which stores an array with each sub element of the array containing the id and the embedding.
+They are stored in a npy file which stores an array with each sub element of the array containing the id and the embedding. ```This data is stored separately on the DHLAB NAS.```
     - `drawings_14-25_resnext-101_avg_280_epoch_0_initial.npy`: Contains the embeddings of drawings of children aged 14-25 computed using pre-trained weights of ResNeXt-101 model trained on the ImageNet with average pooling and 280 image resolution.
     - `drawings_learning_resnet101_avg_280_epoch_0_initial.npy`: Contains the embeddings of subset drawings from `drawings_14-25_resnext-101_avg_280_epoch_0_initial.npy` that are used in the training of the model.
     - `drawings_14-25_resnext-101_avg_280_ft_aug.npy`: Contains the embeddings of drawings of children aged 14-25 computed using the fine tuned ResNeXt-101 model trained with style augmented examples.